The conservation status of jaguars, pumas and tapirs and their potential as indicator species in the Brazilian Atlantic Forest

 Elsewhere, locals are planting stepping stones.
 These are small patches of trees rich in certain flowering and fruit-bearing species that increase connectivity among forest fragments, thus, contributing to the genetic flux of many species by promoting animal and plant dispersal.
 Buffer zones and stepping stones, both of which provide resources for the community, are helping to save the forest itself.

 Laury Cullen received a Rufford Small Grant in 1999 for his earlier work with jaguars and pumas in the Atlantic Forest, which involved using radio-collared animals to provide information about these animals’ movements and territorial ranges.
-This initial research developed into a broader project for which Laury won the Whitley Gold Award in 2002, followed by Continuation Funding two years later.
+This initial research developed into a broader project for which Laury won the Whitley Gold Award in 2002, followed by several rounds of Continuation Funding.

 Image credits: Rolex Awards for Enterprise